 A wine shop and bar occupying a compact building in Higashi-Shinsaibashi, Fujimaru operates across two floors: a ground-level retail floor where bottles double as the menu, and a bar where snacks anchor the wine selection rather than the other way around.
-It sits inside one of Osaka's most concentrated drinking districts, where the format — shop first, bar second — sets it apart from the neighbourhood's predominantly spirits-led venues.
+It sits inside one of Osaka's most concentrated drinking districts, where the format, shop first, bar second, sets it apart from the neighbourhood's predominantly spirits-led venues.

 A Building That Explains Its Own Format

 Higashi-Shinsaibashi runs on density.
 Within a few city blocks, Osaka concentrates cocktail bars, whisky counters, standing wine spots, and izakayas at a frequency that rivals any drinking district in Japan.
 Inside that crowd, Fujimaru Higashi-Shinsaibashi makes its position legible immediately: the ground floor is a wine shop, and the bar sits above it.
 That physical arrangement is the editorial statement.
 You are not walking into a bar that happens to sell bottles.
-You are walking into a wine retail operation that has built a drinking space on leading of its own inventory.
+You are walking into a wine retail operation that has built a drinking space on top of its own inventory.

-This structure — retail below, hospitality above — is a specific format with its own logic.
+This structure, retail below, hospitality above, is a specific format with its own logic.
 The bottles on the ground floor are not decorative.
 They are the menu.
 What you can buy to take home is, in most cases, also what you can drink on the premises, which collapses the distance between the retail recommendation and the poured glass in a way that conventional wine bars rarely achieve.
 At venues where the back bar and the retail shelf are separate operations, the sommelier and the buyer are often different people pursuing different goals.
 Here, the shop and the bar answer to the same question: what is worth drinking tonight.

 Where Fujimaru Sits in Osaka's Drinking Culture